Furniture Glossary®

 Server:

-A rectangular dining room furnishing which is used for storage and meant to be positioned against the dining room wall.
-These pieces were originally used as a type of secondary table to hold or showcase food for large parties, but now they’ve evolved to also hold other dining room items, similar to a buffet or sideboard.
+Servers, often called buffets, are rectangular dining room storage furnishings which are meant to be positioned against the dining room wall.
+These pieces were originally used as a type of secondary table to hold or showcase food for large parties, but now they’ve evolved to also hold other dining room items, similar to sideboards.

 Sideboard:

-A versatile piece of dining room accent furniture that offers style and storage space at once.
+A sideboard is a versatile piece of dining room accent furniture that offers style and storage space at once.
 Characterized as a long, usually narrow, flat-topped cabinet or table with storage capabilities such as shelves or drawers to help organize napkins, cups, and plates.
-Sideboards are similar to servers and buffets, though buffets often feature taller legs.
+Sideboards are similar to servers and buffets, though servers and buffets are often larger.

 Wine Cabinet:

-A tall cabinet, usually made from wood, which offers an attractive way to store spirits, wine bottles, glasses, glacettes and more.
-All wine cabinets offer storage for bottles and usually space for other entertaining essentials, and some even boast temperature control units so you can keep your wine stored at a particular temperature.
+A wine cabinet is a tall cabinet, usually made from wood, which offers an attractive way to store spirits, wine bottles, glasses and more.
+Wine cabinets offer storage for bottles and usually space for other entertaining essentials, and some even boast temperature control units so you can keep your wine stored at a particular temperature.

 Bedroom